repz-cmod/Echelon-2/README.md

 ## Echelon Development v2 ##
-All the files are copyrighted by WatchMiltan,Eire.32 (eire32designs.com) and Bigbrotherbot (bigbrotherbot.com)
+All the files are copyrighted by WatchMiltan, Eire.32 (eire32designs.com) and Bigbrotherbot (bigbrotherbot.com)

 ## Requirements ##
 - Webserver (Aphace currently, other support coming soon)